Lp(a) Heart HealthNo Insurance Required$100 per visitTravel reimbursed

 An investigational approach to lowering Lp(a) and reducing cardiovascular risk

 Olpasiran (AMG 890) is an investigational medication using RNA interference technology to block Lp(a) production in your liver.
-Since Lp(a) is genetic and not affected by diet or exercise, this targeted approach may be the key to reducing cardiovascular risk for people with elevated Lp(a).
+Since Lp(a) is genetic and not affected by diet or exercise, this targeted approach may help reduce cardiovascular risk for people with elevated Lp(a).
+High Lp(a) can't be controlled with lifestyle changes or standard cholesterol medications, and there are currently no approved Lp(a) treatments on the market.
 Olpasiran is not yet FDA-approved.

 Targets Lp(a) at Its Source